 (+971) 4 701 1127

-That being said – there are no pizzas on offer here, and instead you’ll be served up classic home-style Italian dishes one would find in a local family kitchen.
-From bowls of creamy burrata and deep fried mozzarella with sweet, tangy tomatoes, to veal escalope in lemon sauce, oven baked aubergine parmigiana, porcini mushroom risotto, and pastas aplenty, the only problem you’ll face is deciding what to pick.
-This dilemma continues with dessert, as all the Italian classics are on offer – including homemade Tiramisu, pistachio panna cotta, Nutella gelati (dream), and a platter of Italian cheese.
-This just means you’ll have to come back to try them all, but after one visit – trust us – that won’t be a problem.
+That being said, there are no pizzas on offer here.
+Instead, you’ll be served up classic dishes that one would find in the kitchen of an Italian family.
+You can dine on bowls of creamy burrata and deep-fried mozzarella with sweet tomatoes, veal escalope in lemon sauce, oven-baked aubergine parmigiana, porcini mushroom risotto, and pasta aplenty – the only problem you’ll face is deciding what to pick.
+This dilemma continues into the dessert course, considering homemade tiramisu, pistachio panna cotta, and a dreamy Nutella gelati are all on the menu.
+This just means you’ll have to come back to try them all, but take our word for it: that won’t be a problem.

 Restaurant Village, Four Seasons Jumeirah